Madawaska Maliseet First Nation

 The First Nation, located a few kilometres from the New Brunswick city of Edmundston, has had numerous recent successful economic stories which have greatly assisted toward its goal of becoming self-sustaining.

-“It’s actually an honour to be nominated for this award,” said Patricia Bernard, who has served as the Chief of the First Nation since 2013.
-“We’re a small community but we’re quite proud of our accomplishments so far.”
+“It’s clearly a great honour,” said Patricia Bernard, who has served as the Chief of the Madawaska Maliseet First Nation since 2013.
+“More importantly it’s exciting to see a small community like us succeed.”

-Cando, the organization which promotes Indigenous economic development across Canada, also annually recognizes recipients in the economic development officer of the year and Aboriginal Private Sector Business categories.
+The community of the year award was one of three that was up for grabs at the annual conference put on by Cando, the organization which promotes Indigenous economic development across Canada.
+Recipients in the economic development officer of the year and Aboriginal Private Sector Business categories were also honoured.

 The facility, mere minutes from the Quebec border and the border of the American state of Maine, has become the pride and joy of the First Nation.